ading2210/chatlink/README.md

 ### Setup:
 (Note: This has only been tested on Linux)
 1. Cd into your server's directory and clone this repository.
-2. Edit chatlink.py and add a Discord webhook URL.
+2. Edit config.py and add a Discord webhook URL.
+ALso edit the MC version and edit the location of the MC server's log file.
-3. Edit deathmessages.py and change the MC version to whatever version of MC your server is running.
 4. Run `python3 chatlink.py` to start the program